canikwe/myCohortTracker-frontend/notes.md

 ### Round 2

+- clear filters when a new group is selected (?)
 ✅ category for activity create form should be a dropdown ✅ onHover of group, popup to the left for a mini Group Show display ✅ show date, notes, students, bad pairing --> currently this info is only visible in the group edit view